13 Traditional Jamaican Recipes, According to a Local

 Dream of visiting Jamaica?
 You can start those travels in the kitchen, with Jamaican recipes for jerk chicken and rum cake.

-This is the Jamaican recipe that locals cannot get enough of!
+If you’re wondering what is Jamaica’s most popular food, beef patties are definitely in the running.
+It’s the Jamaican recipe that locals cannot get enough of!
 It’s a simple pastry of a buttery flaky crust filled with minced beef.
 It’s so good, beef patties like this are had for breakfast, lunch and dinner.

 This is a notoriously precarious meal to prepare!
 But when it’s done right, it’s a glorious dish.
 Because it’s not easy to make, curry goat is often served at special occasions and family gatherings.
 The leftovers make a popular lunch perfect for any day of the week, especially when served with white rice or roti.